Where my thinking is right now

 - "Tokens are to knowledge work what joules are to GDP."
 The fundamental unit of cognitive output, and the thing that's about to be scarce.

 - "Context vault" as enterprise naming for second brains.
 Vault implies protection, control, governance.
-Better for the product conversation than "second brain" which sounds like a productivity hack.
+Better for the enterprise conversation than "second brain."

 - Governance policy for brain-to-brain connections: "What's your policy on external publishing or sharing of a second brain?
 If I'm a partner, I want to plug into yours."
-Can't do regex on DLP for this—needs something more like a context vault policy engine.
+Can't do regex on DLP for this—needs a policy engine.
 New governance surface area nobody has a playbook for.

-- Enterprise AI readiness—infrastructure, not apps, is the bottleneck.
-Orgs still on old legacy versions.
-If someone isn't ready for a simple infrastructure product version upgrade, then they're not ready for AI.
+- AI readiness—infrastructure, not apps, is the bottleneck.
+Organizations still on old legacy versions.
+If you're not ready for a simple infrastructure upgrade, you're not ready for AI.

 - "Every app that exposes an MCP server is admitting that the value was in the data, not the interface."